 - Get help and advice if you can

 Ideally everyone in this situation would be able to get help from an independent adviser to put their side of the story and represent them at the interview.
-Unfortunately, few people can get all this help.
+Unfortunately, few people can get this help.
 But before you try and deal with it all yourself, do see if you can.

 An adviser can check whether you are entitled to the benefits you have been getting, or whether the case against you is weak or wrong.
 They may also be able to help you find a solicitor or accredited representative to come with you.

 If you can’t find an adviser who can help you, you cannot get Legal Aid, and you can’t afford a solicitor or accredited representative, don’t panic.
-This guide aims to answer your questions, explain what help you can get, and show you what you can do to help yourself.
+This guide aims to answer your questions, explain what help you can get, and show you what you can do yourself.